hpcleuven/VscDocumentation/source/leuven/tier2_hardware/tier2_login_nodes.rst

    section on :ref:`access restrictions <location_access_restrictions>`
    before proceeding.

-You can access the KU Leuven Tier-2 either through ``login.hpc.kuleuven.be``.
+You can access the KU Leuven Tier-2 through ``login.hpc.kuleuven.be``.
 This will loadbalance your connection to one of the 4 wICE login nodes.